 Provisions for income taxes reflect tax on our foreign earnings and federal and state tax on our U.S. earnings.
 Our effective tax rate on income from continuing operations was 6.8% in fiscal 2011, our effective tax rate was 8.8% in fiscal 2010 and our effective tax benefit was 5.8% in fiscal 2009.
 Excluding one-time tax events, our effective tax rate is lower than statutory rates in the U.S. primarily due to our mix of earnings in foreign jurisdictions with lower tax rates, changes in tax regulations and the reinstatement of the R&D tax credit in the third quarter of fiscal 2011.
 Our effective tax rate in fiscal 2011 includes a \$24.4 million benefit related to various items including a settlement with the IRS for our fiscal 2006 through fiscal 2008 tax audits, the expiration of the statute of limitations on various tax reserves, and a charge related to a corporate restructuring.
-This benefit reduced our effective tax rate in fiscal 2002 through fiscal 2000 includes a \$8.5 million U.S. tax benefit related to our settlement with the IRS for our fiscal 2002 through fiscal 2002 through fiscal 2009 includes a \$16.9 million U.S. tax benefit related to our settlement with the IRS for our fiscal 2009 includes a \$16.9 million U.S. tax benefit related to our settlement with the IRS for our fiscal 2009 includes a \$16.9 million U.S. tax benefit related to our settlement with the IRS for our fiscal 2005 tax audit and a \$33.0 million tax reserve release associated with a favorable clarification of tax regulations which had an ongoing benefit on our effective tax rate.
-Combined, these tax benefits reduced our effective tax rate by 21.5 percentage points to an effective tax rate by 21.5 percentage points to an effective tax set.
+This benefit reduced our effective tax rate from continuing operations by 5.4 percentage points to an effective tax rate of 6.8%.
+Our effective tax rate in fiscal 2010 includes a \$8.5 million U.S. tax benefit related to our settlement with the IRS for our fiscal 2002 through fiscal 2004 tax audits.
+This benefit reduced our effective tax rate by 3.6 percentage points to an effective tax rate of 8.8%.
+Our effective tax rate in fiscal 2009 includes a \$16.9 million U.S. tax benefit related to our settlement with the IRS for our fiscal 2005 tax audit and a \$33.0 million tax reserve release associated with a favorable clarification of tax regulations which had an ongoing benefit on our effective tax rate.
+Combined, these tax benefits reduced our effective tax rate by 21.5 percentage points to an effective tax benefit of 5.8%.